 Connected with Diarmuid and Grainne, the tomb appears to have multiple alignments with different chambers aligned with different important sunrises.

-The tomb is surrounded by a double kerb, 52-feet and 36-feet in diameter respectively.
-The outer kerb is largest but no stones stand above 3ft in height.
+The tomb is surrounded by a double curb, 52-feet and 36-feet in diameter respectively.
+The outer curb is largest but no stones stand above 3ft in height.
 The tomb is very long, roughly 16ft, with a septal stone creating the portico and main chamber.

 The capstone at the front appears to be carved on the inside to create a small channel.
 There are also some small carvings, of no particular pattern, on some of the inner stones.
 Some cairn material remains on top.